lana-z/SheFi-demo-repo/README.md

 # SheFi-demo-repo
 Created for Tech Pod on Apr 11 2023
 This is a short demo for SheFi cohort 8 Github Learning Together Techical Pod!
+Glad to connect with you ladies here today